nikoelt/WhisperAttack/README.md

 The default values should cover most cases but can be changed:

-- `whisper_model` - The Whisper model to use, `small` by default.
+- `whisper_model` - The Whisper model to use, `small.en` by default.
 See the table at the bottom of the README file for options.
-  - By default this is `small` but can be updated to `small.en` if not requiring multiligual support
-  - A smaller size can be specified for reducing the amount of VRAM used
+  - A smaller size can be specified for reducing the amount of VRAM used, e.g. `base.en` or `tiny.en`
 - `whisper_device` - Which device to run the Whisper transcription process on, `GPU` (default) or `CPU`
 - `voiceattack_location` - The full path to your VoiceAttack executable file if you have installed VoiceAttack in a non-default location.